 If you've forgotten your login credentials, you can retrieve your username and password.
 (If needed, as part of the retrieval process, you can reset your password.)

-If you are certain you're entering the correct username and password, the problem might be how you're entering the information.
+If you're certain the username and password is correct, the problem might be how you're entering the information.

 For some customers, the system automatically adds @control.centurylink.com to the end of their username.
 For example, if your username is sallysmith, the system would change it to be email@example.com.
 If you see this happen with your username, do not delete the @control.centurylink.com.
 It's there for a reason and is part of the login process.

 If you're account is locked, you'll receive an email with instructions on how to proceed.If your login credentials are correct, the problem could be with your browser.
-If Control Center is running slowly, that could be a browser problem:
+If Control Center is running slowly, that could be a browser problem, try the following:

 Sometimes login problems have to do with your IP address.
 For instance, if you work for a government agency and have tried the things mentioned in this article without success, you should consult your IT department.
 The problem may be that your computer was temporarily disconnected from your network.
 Resetting, or renewing, your static IP address could solve the problem.